 Eccentric artists are highly prone to being Large Hams, Drama Queens, and/or Attention Whores, although such flamboyance is not a required element of their eccentricity.
-They may show up playing the role of Blithe Spirit or Manic Pixie Dream Girl to more straitlaced characters, or may be the "doer" half of a Talker and Doer partnership.
+They may show up playing the role of Blithe Spirit or Manic Pixie Dream Girl to more straitlaced characters or may be the "doer" half of a Talker and Doer partnership.

 Specific subtypes include The Prima Donna and the Prima Donna Director.
-Also compare Ditzy Genius, where a character's high intelligence is offset by lack of common sense and/or cluelessness about mundane subjects beneath their intellectual interests.
+Also compare Ditzy Genius, where a character's high intelligence is offset by a lack of common sense and/or cluelessness about mundane subjects beneath their intellectual interests.

-- In The Adventures of Picasso, most characters are artists (painters, poets, singers and ballet dancers), and pretty much everyone is a Cloudcuckoo Lander.
+- In The Adventures of Picasso, most characters are artists (painters, poets, singers, and ballet dancers), and pretty much everyone is a Cloudcuckoo Lander.